Automattic/newspack-tecnavia/PUBLISHERS.md

 2. **Add Tecnavia Configurations**:
    - **E-edition URL Endpoint**: This will be the endpoint on your site which will lead users to the e-Edition.
-   For example:- an endpoint could be `e-edition`.
+      - For example:- an endpoint could be `e-edition`.
 This would mean that the e-Edition URL would be `https://your-site.com/e-edition`.
+      - You can add this URL to any menu in your site (or really anywhere) as an entry point for readers to access the e-edition. (if the reader is not logged in or doesn't have access to the e-edition based on the rules you set, they will be redirected to the fallback page).
-   - **E-edition Endpoint Link Label**: This will be the text of the link that users will click on to access the e-Edition.
-This link will be displayed on the users `my-account` page.
+   - **E-edition Endpoint Link Label**: This will be the label of the link that is automatically added to the "My Account" menu in the readers' "My Account" page.
    - **Tecnavia URL**: This is the URL of your Tecnavia e-Edition.
 The user will be redirected to this URL when they click on the e-Edition link.
    - **Fallback Page**: Select the page where users will be redirected if they do not have access to the e-Edition.
 You can use this page to funnel users into e-edition.
-For instance, it contain information on which memberships/subscriptions could get you an e-edition access.
+For instance, it can contain information about the e-Edition and the CTAs to buy access to it.

    ![Integration Settings](https://github.com/user-attachments/assets/2126ecc2-2a4c-4c48-a590-160c9ce4d61e)